How the Grinch Stole Christmas (2000 film): Marketing

-In Summer 2000, a trailer for How the Grinch Stole Christmas debuted in theaters, attached to screenings of Mission: Impossible 2.
+In the summer of 2000, a trailer for How the Grinch Stole Christmas debuted in theaters, attached to screenings of Mission: Impossible 2.
 This was part of an agreement between Paramount Pictures and Universal Pictures, in which Paramount agreed to show the Grinch trailer in exchange for Universal screening a Paramount trailer in front of Nutty Professor II: The Klumps.
 A second trailer debuted on October 6, 2000, along with the release of Meet the Parents.

 Simultaneously, Toys "R" Us launched a massive promotional campaign for the film, transforming their stores into "Whobilation Headquarters" with one of the most elaborate visual merchandising displays in the company's history.
 Stores featured floor-to-ceiling window graphics of the film's characters, and in some locations, 8-foot 3D Grinch-themed characters adorned the entrances.
 Wendy's also joined the promotion, offering kids meal toys featuring the Grinch.
-Additional promotional partners included Kellogg's, Nabisco, Hershey's, Visa, Coca-Cola and United States Postal Service.
+Additional promotional partners included Kellogg's, Nabisco, Hershey's, Visa, Coca-Cola, and United States Postal Service.

 To further coincide with the film's release, Universal Studios Hollywood and Universal Islands of Adventure introduced Grinchmas, a holiday event that has since become an annual tradition at the theme parks.

 Home media

-How the Grinch Stole Christmas was released on VHS and DVD on November 20, 2001.
-In its first week of release, it sold a combined total of 8 1/2 million home video units, including three million DVDs and four million VHS copies, making it the best-selling holiday home video title at that time.
+How the Grinch Stole Christmas was released on VHS and DVD on November 20, 2001 by Universal Studios Home Video.
+In its first week of release, it sold a combined total of 8.5 million home video units, including three million DVDs and four million VHS copies, making it the best-selling holiday home video title at that time.
 The film became one of only four titles—alongside Star Wars: Episode I – The Phantom Menace, Shrek and The Mummy Returns—to sell more than two million DVD copies during their opening weeks.
-It also achieved the distinction of being the second-highest opening week home video sales for any live-action film, following Titanic.
+It also achieved the distinction of being the second-highest opening-week home video sales for any live-action film, following Titanic.

-In December 2001, Variety reported that the film was the second-biggest selling home video release of the year behind Shrek, with 16.9 million copies sold and $296 million in revenue.
+In December 2001, Variety reported that the film was the second-biggest-selling home video release of the year behind Shrek, with 16.9 million copies sold and $296 million in revenue.
 A Blu-ray/DVD combo pack was released on October 13, 2009, followed by a digitally remastered Blu-ray release on October 13, 2015.
-The film was also remastered in 4K and released on Ultra HD Blu-ray on October 17, 2017.
+The film was also remastered in 4K and released on 4K Ultra HD Blu-ray on October 17, 2017, and then again on November 3, 2025.